 Just eight days before, a man had been with them, and nobody knew from where he had come; neither was it later known, where or when he had left.
 He was young; his hands, hard and strong, did not leave a doubt that he was a worker; but because of that strange fire in his eyes, one could tell something was burning inside that brow, sunburned from the outdoor and market with a frown giving him an air of an intelligent and reflective man.
 This man had spoken to them in this manner: "Brothers of misery, hold your heads high.
 We are equal human beings to the rest of humans habitating this earth.
-Our origin is humble, and the land, this old land, which we have irrigated with our sweat, is our mother, and because of this, we have the right to be nourished from her, to give fare, into which the bourgeoisie condemn humans who have produced so many beautiful things, and so much richness, so many good deeds, for such a pittance that can be obtained with such a damned salary.
+Our origin is humble, and the land, this old land, which we have irrigated with our sweat, is our mother, and because of this, his cough.
+The malnutrition, sadness, and lack of medical attention, dragged the patient to his tomb, as so it is said.
+There was no other choice but to get into that prison, in that hateful, mediocre welfare, into which the bourgeoisie condemn humans who have produced so many beautiful things, and so much richness, so many good deeds, for such a pittance that can be obtained with such a damned salary.